THE GREAT MATHS HOAX

 Since time immemorial the three R's have been reading, 'riting' and 'rithmetic'.
 NB, 'rithmetic', not maths.

-Whilst everyone should have a basic understanding of arithmetic, maths is a trade skill.
+Everyone should have a basic understanding of arithmetic.
+Maths on the other hand is a trade skill.
 Most adults wouldn't use maths from one year to the next.
 They can't remember any of the maths they did at school, cooped up in classrooms when they could have been running free outside.

 Same with science, which is just maths masquerading under another name.